meilisearch/documentation/learn/core_concepts/documents.md

 Take note that in the case of strings, the value **[can contain at most 1000 words](/reference/features/known_limitations.md#maximum-words-per-attribute)**.
 If it contains more than 1000 words, only the first 1000 will be indexed.

-You can also apply [<clientGlossary word="ranking rules" />](/learn/core_concepts/relevancy.md#ranking-rules) to some fields.
+You can also apply [ranking rules](/learn/core_concepts/relevancy.md#ranking-rules) to some fields.
 For example, you may decide recent movies should be more relevant than older ones.

 If you would like to adjust how a field gets handled by MeiliSearch, you can do so in the [settings](/reference/features/settings.md#settings).